Happy Happy Nester

 Yes, the non-gardeners with no experience in propagating decided to try a little experiment.
 We would place half the stems in a glass of water and the other bunch in potting soil.

-He also said that probably three of our of my five stems in the soil would succeed.
-Oh boy, was he so right.
+He also said that probably three out of my five stems in the soil would succeed.
+Oh boy, was he so right?
 It was like he knew my future with my hydrangea propagating adventure.

 Here is what I learned from our little gardening experiment.